fedor-rusak/rust-ffi-glfw/README.md

 And I want to do simple example with GLFW using Rust bit by bit.
 So that it would work and could be compiled on you Windows PC for f%&$ sake!

+# Some thoughts

+Using native stuff is little hell in almost any other language be it java or NodeJS runtime.
+Remember that when you use DLLs you need corresponding lib-files.

+And please remember that your DLLs and LIBs should be compiled with similar compiler as you use for Rust right now.
+My included natives are done with Microsoft Visual Studio Compiler.
+Remember that some time ago 32-bit processors were thing.
+I provided only for 64-bit ones.

 # Windows instructions from scratch

  * Install Rust, Cargo with [rustup](https://www.rust-lang.org/en-US/install.html)